 - a book by and a lunch with the writer with whom you’ll be conferencing

-All of these opportunities will further your knowledge of writing in multiple genres, hone and inspire your skills as a writer, and help keep you up to date on the world of contemporary writing.
+All of these opportunities will further your knowledge of writing in multiple genres, develop your skills as a writer, and help keep you up to date on the world of contemporary writing.

 Students may take the course up to three times in order to receive credit for an upper-division writing elective.
 Though priority goes to juniors and seniors who are Writing majors and minors, all Ithaca College students are welcome to apply.
 Applications are always due a semester in advance.
-To apply, fill out the application form, attach a writing sample, and submit both by the due date.
-Applications for the fall 2016 semester will be available in March.

-The DVW Series Visiting Writers' Workshop offers IC students a unique opportunity to learn from some of America's foremost writers.
+The Visiting Writers' Workshop offers IC students a unique opportunity to learn from some of America's foremost writers.
 Don’t miss your chance—apply!

-For more information, contact Professor Eleanor Henderson at firstname.lastname@example.org.
+For more information, contact DVW Director Nick Kowalczyk at firstname.lastname@example.org.